likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

    - `js repo delete` (test error handling)
 3. Verify all commands work with valid arguments
 4. Check that help and examples are preserved

+**✅ COMPLETED SUCCESSFULLY**:
+- ✅ Updated `cmd/repo/repo.go` to use centralized error handling
+- ✅ Refactored `repo delete` command to use `PrintRequiredArgumentsError` instead of hard-coded error formatting
+- ✅ Removed tip messages to match Azure CLI minimal output style (no `💡 [TIP]` messages)
+- ✅ Preserved all existing business logic and functionality
+- ✅ All repo subcommands now use consistent Azure CLI-style error format

+**TESTING RESULTS**:
+- ✅ `js repo` - Shows help correctly (with both Subcommands and Available Commands sections - will be fixed in Phase 5.1)
+- ✅ `js repo delete` - Shows clean error: "the following arguments are required: --force"
+- ✅ `js repo delete --force` - Works correctly and shows placeholder implementation
+- ✅ `js repo init` - Works correctly (no required arguments)
+- ✅ `js repo update` - Works correctly (no required arguments)
+- ✅ All help text and examples are preserved (verified with --help flag)
+- ✅ All error messages match Azure CLI format exactly (red color, no prefixes, clean output)

+**NOTE**: The original requirement mentioned "Add proper tip messages where missing" but this conflicts with our global Azure CLI-style requirements.
+Following our critical global requirements, tip messages were NOT added since Azure CLI doesn't show them.
+The goal is clean, minimal output matching Azure CLI behavior exactly.

+**READY FOR NEXT PHASE**: All repo commands now use centralized error handling and match Azure CLI consistency requirements.
 <!-- END PROMPT 4.1 -->

 ### **Prompt 4.2: Refactor Upgrade Commands**